threlte/threlte/README.md

 It also aims to provide the building blocks to quickly extend threlte when it's needed.

+> :warning: threlte is still in development and you should expect breaking changes.
+Check the release notes before updating.
+If you want to be in the safe side, install threlte with `npm i threlte three --save-exact` to lock the version.

 ## Getting started

 Install threlte and three.js: